soderling-lab/SynaptopathyProteomics/README.md

 For a detailed overview of the analysis, please see the supplemental information [here](https://github.com/twesleyb/Synaptopathy-Proteomics/tree/master/code/README.md).

 ## Dependencies

+You can reproduce the developing environment in which the analysis was performed using _conda_.
+Use `conda env create -f renv.yml` to  to set up all dependencies.

 This work is indebted to numerous others who have shared their ideas, software, and time.
 In particular, the following open source packages were essential in completion of this work: